Which school do you want to support?

 From about 6th grade on, teachers in history, science, and other subjects help students develop and use their literacy skills through practice in the specific content areas.
 The standards don’t say a student has to take physics, for example.
 But if a student does take physics then the teacher needs to supplement content information with instruction on how to read the textbook, write about the subject, and so on.

 To provide guidance to school districts and curriculum developers, the state officially adopts a "curriculum framework" that sets out expectations for textbooks and other instructional materials aligned to the standards.
 In the past, the state also adopted specific materials and earmarked funds for their purchase.
-With the passage of the Local Control Funding Formula in California and other legislation, districts will no longer have to purchase state-adopted materials.
-But they will have to certify that materials align with the standards.

 In California, more than 40% of public school children speak a language other than English as their “first” language.
 In education-speak, these students are called “English Learners”